Our zesty, flavorful Mexican Shredded Beef is the delicious basis for so many different recipes! Cook up a batch tonight!

-- In a 9×13-inch glass baking dish or Dutch oven, lay sliced onions and peppers on bottom.
+- In a 9×13-inch glass baking dish or Dutch oven with cover, lay sliced onions and peppers on bottom.

-- Mix tomato paste, Agave or honey, all the dried spices, Rocket Fuel and the chili sauce.
-Smear all over beef and set beef over peppers and onions.
+- Mix tomato paste, agave or honey, all the dried spices, Rocket Fuel and the chili sauce.
+Smear all over the beef, then set beef over peppers and onions.
 Pour the beef stock around the sides of the beef.